Can You Sue Uber Or Lyft If Your Driver Crashes?

 A Government Entity

-Dangerous road conditions such as large potholes, missing guardrails, malfunctioning traffic signals, inadequate signage, or poorly designed intersections can contribute significantly to rideshare accidents.
+Dangerous road conditions, such as large potholes, missing guardrails, malfunctioning traffic signals, inadequate signage, or poorly designed intersections, can significantly contribute to rideshare accidents.
 When these factors play a role, the government agencies responsible for road design, construction, or maintenance may bear partial liability.

 However, claims against government entities come with unique challenges: